-Please be advised that during the Coronavirus (COVID-19) pandemic, council staff are giving priority to the most critical of council services.
+Please be advised that during the coronavirus outbreak, council staff are giving priority to the most critical of council services.

 We will endeavour to provide you with a response within the 20 working day time frame, however, please be aware that in some cases there may be a delay in responding to some or all of your request for information.

 Thank you for your understanding during this time.